fogus/spiel/brettspiel/penguin-buffet/README.markdown

 Game-play
 ========

+After setting up the cards and assigning colors, the players with the best 2-card hand to start (as resolved at the end of these rules) places their first pawn on any card that they like.
+Placing then alternates until the players have placed all four pawns.

-Play alternates between players with the player using the black pieces starting the game.
+Play then alternates between players with the player using the black pieces starting the game.
 On each turn, players perform the following actions:

  * Move one pawn any number of cards in any possible direction
  * Claim the card from whence the pawn started its move